Your Dental Insurance and Purchasing a Night Guard

-There is no sure fix or solution for stopping nighttime grinding and or jaw clenching.
+There is no ultimate fix or solution for stopping nighttime grinding and or jaw clenching.

-Stress seems to be the #1 reason or cause sited by dental professionals.
+Stress seems to be the #1 reason or cause for bruxism sited by dental professionals.
 Since curing this disorder is unfortunately not to be relied on, the best option is to protect your teeth from further damage with a night guard.
 This will alleviate the damages associated with teeth grinding or jaw clenching (including teeth wear/breakage, teeth flattening, headaches, jaw pain).

 There are those that provide full coverage for bruxism treatment.
 Some offer partial coverage.
 Some offer bruxism treatment coverage but not the night guard dental kits or lab fees, while others do not make any payments on your behalf for any procedures in regards to bruxism.

 Pain is a side effect of bruxism.
 The symptoms also include headaches, jaw clicking, pain in the ears, jaw joint pain, sore and stiff jaw muscles, as well as pain in the temple among others.
 Some individuals self medicate or drink alcohol to lessen their pain, but pain pills and alcohol cal exacerbate the disorder.

 Is there anything I can do to just stop it all together?

-If stress and anxiety are leading to the teeth clenching and grinding, then you should explore healthy lifestyle changes to relieve stress that is healthy.
+If stress and anxiety are leading to the teeth clenching and grinding, then you should explore healthy lifestyle changes to relieve stress.
 Once you find another place to channel your stress, you will give your teeth a break.